DylanWeeks2/Game-Engine/README.md

 ### **2D/3D Math and Physics Library**
 The math and physics library supports the following features:
 - Collisions and raycasts for AABBs, OBBs, capsules, discs, spheres, and lines
+- Spatial partitioning algorithms for BVH, bit-buckets, and quad trees
+- Raycasts for AABBs, OBBs, capsules, cylinders, discs, spheres, lines, planes, and any convex hull
 - General math utilities for dot product, cross product, projected lengths, easing functions, splines, interpolation, etc.
 - Physics simulations for Position Based Dynamics and a Mass-Spring System